Want to know how to Excel Pivot Table group by 15 minutes, 1 hour, or a custom time interval? Keep Reading!

 STEP 5: In the VALUES area put in the Sales field.
 This will get the total of the Sales for each hourly range you have defined:

-Now we have our sales numbers grouped by the hour, notice that we can improve the formatting:
+Now we have our Excel Pivot Table group time by hour, notice that we can improve the formatting:

 STEP 6: Click the Sum of SALES and select Value Field Settings